dnav/dynlink/draft-ietf-core-dynlink.md

 Notification Band:
 : A resource value range that results in state sychronization.
 The value range may be bounded by a minimum and maximum value or may be unbounded having either a minimum or maximum value.

-Conditional Notification Attributes        {#binding_attributes}
+Conditional Notification and Control Attributes        {#binding_attributes}
 =============

 ## Attribute Definitions

-This specification defines Conditional Notification Attributes, which provide for fine-grained control of notification and state synchronization when using CoRE Observe {{RFC7641}} or Link Bindings (see {{bindings}}).
+This specification defines Conditional Notification and Control Attributes, which provide for fine-grained control of notification and state synchronization when using CoRE Observe {{RFC7641}} or Link Bindings (see {{bindings}}).
 Conditional Notification Attributes define the conditions that trigger a notification.
+Conditional Control Attributes define the measurements of the conditions that trigger a notification.

 When resource interfaces following this specification are made available over CoAP, the CoAP Observation mechanism {{RFC7641}} MAY also be used to observe any changes in a resource, and receive asynchronous notifications as a result.
-A resource marked as Observable in its link description SHOULD support these Conditional Notification Attributes.
+A resource marked as Observable in its link description SHOULD support these Conditional Notification and Control Attributes.

-The set of parameters defined here allow a client to control how often a client is interested in receiving notifications and how much a resource value should change for the new representation to be interesting.
+The set of Notification Attributes defined here allow a client to control how often a client is interested in receiving notifications and how much a resource value should change for the new representation to be interesting.
+The set of Control Attributes defined here allow a client to control how often the server performs a measurement of the conditions.

-One or more Notification Attributes MAY be included as query parameters in an Observe request.
+One or more Notification and Control Attributes MAY be included as query parameters in an Observe request.

 These attributes are defined below: